-5. References Cited in the Project Description should be listed here.
-See GPG Chapter II section C.2.e.
+^{5.} References Cited in the Project Description should be listed here.
+See PAPPG Part I Chapter II section C.2.e.
 While there is no page limitation for references, this section must include bibliographic citations only and must not be used to provide parenthetical information outside of the Project Description page limitations.

-6. Biographical Sketches.
+^{6.} Biographical Sketches.
 Include biographical sketches for all key personnel including each faculty and equivalent level participant according to standard NSF grant proposal guidelines.
-It is recommended to include biographical sketches for any named collaborators whose expertise is crucial to the success of the project.
+It is permitted to include biographical sketches for any named collaborators whose expertise is crucial to the success of the project, including the external evaluator(s).
+If doing so, these biographical sketches must be uploaded under Supplementary Documentation and they must conform to NSF guidelines for biographical sketches (including being limited to 2 pages each).
+Do not include biographical sketches for members of External Advisory Committees or Boards, as they are not considered project participants.

-7. Budget pages and budget justification.
+- 7. Budget pages and budget justification.
 Complete budget pages for each year of support (1-5).
 The submitting institution must provide a complete budget justification that may not exceed 3 pages.
 A five-year cumulative budget will be automatically generated by FastLane or Grants.gov.
 Also provide separate budget and budget justification pages for each organization receiving a subaward.
 The budget justification for each subaward may not exceed 3 pages.
-Identify and provide justification for all faculty level and equivalent personnel expected to receive greater than two months of salary.

-8. Current and Pending Support.
+Proposals which do not include separate budgets and budget justifications for each subawardee institution will be returned without review.
+Identify and provide justification for all faculty level and equivalent personnel expected to receive greater than two months of salary annually.
+Provide also an explanation of the source, nature, amount and availability of the required cost sharing consistent with the guidelines provided by the NSF Proposal and Award Policies and Procedures Guide (PAPPG Part I Chapter II C.2.g.xii). - 8.
+Current and Pending Support.
 List current and pending support for each faculty level and equivalent investigator.
 (Include this proposal at the top of the list of current and pending support.)
-See GPG Chapter II section C.2.h.

-9. Facilities, Equipment, and Other Resources

-See Guidance on Facilities, Equipment, and Other Resources (GPG Chapter II section C.2.i).
+See PAPPG Part I Chapter II section C.2.h. - 9.
+Facilities, Equipment, and Other Resources.
+See Guidance on Facilities, Equipment, and Other Resources (PAPPG Part I Chapter II section C.2.i).